 My opponent for state representative, Julianne Young, has said that she wants to increase sales tax to reduce property tax.
 See the image below for her statement from her candidate survey with Idaho Freedom Action.

-House Bill 359 was introduced this year by Republican Jason Monks that would raise sales tax from 6% to 11% to reduce property taxes.
+House Bill 359 was introduced in 2020 by Republican Jason Monks that would raise sales tax from 6% to 11% to reduce property taxes.
 This would be the highest sales tax in the country.
 Every Idahoan who lives 2 hours from another state would start shopping out-of-state instead!
 Raising the sales tax to 11% would wreck Idaho's economy and destroy adequate funding of local school districts and governments.

 I will fight to reduce ALL Bingham County homeowners’ future property taxes.